Programs in the School of Professional Studies

 The School of Professional Studies provides a Core curriculum of general education requirements.
 For a description of the curriculum and courses, please see the Undergraduate Core Curriculum section of this catalog.

-The School of Professional Studies offers undergraduate majors leading to the Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Nursing degrees:
+The School of Professional Studies offers undergraduate majors leading to the Bachelor of Arts and Bachelor of Science.

 - Business Administration (B.S.)

 - Business Administration with Human Resource Management (B.S.)

 - Criminal Justice (B.S.)Early Childhood Education (B.A.)

 - General Studies (B.A.)

 - Journalism and Media Studies (B.A.)

 Students may choose electives that complement their major fields or for personal educational enrichment.
 Advisors can assist students in determining which elective courses to choose.
 Descriptions of electives are found in the Course Descriptions: Elective and Supporting Courses and in individual program sections of this catalog.